Acting in the best interest of the Plan and its members

 The Policy highlights and affirms the Board of Trustees’ commitment to ensuring that all information has been considered in administrative decisions, and that the intent of Plan provisions has been followed.

 Right of review and appeal

-Any individual who disagrees with an interpretation or application of Plan provisions made by staff concerning an entitlement may request a review, to be conducted by the Vice President, Pension Management.
+Any individual who disagrees with an interpretation or application of Plan provisions made by staff concerning an entitlement may request a review, to be conducted by the Chief Legal & Regulatory Affairs Officer.
 This is the first step of a two-step process.
 The individual is responsible for providing complete documentation on all relevant issues.

-If not satisfied with the conclusion reached by the Vice President, Pension Management, the individual may then file an appeal with the Appeals Subcommittee of the Board of Trustees.
+If not satisfied with the conclusion reached by the Chief Legal & Regulatory Affairs Officer, the individual may then file an appeal with the Appeals Subcommittee of the Board of Trustees.
 This is the second step of the process.
 The Board of Trustees has delegated its authority to the Appeals Subcommittee to adjudicate appeals.
 The Board may review decisions of the Appeals Subcommittee if those decisions are inconclusive.
 There is no recourse within the Review and Appeal Policy to challenge a decision of the Board.

 Note that the right of appeal does not extend to an interpretation by Plan staff that is required by law, or to a dispute in which there is a prior appeal decision on a similar set of facts.